ibm-cloud-architecture/refarch-privatecloud/InstallCloudFoundryOnPrem.md

 ### Login to a specific bosh image
-From the inception container execute "bosh ssh <service>" e.g. `bosh -d /data/CloudFoundry/cf-deploy-poc.yml ssh cc_core/0` On the bosh container, data is in /var/vcap.
+From the inception container execute "bosh ssh <service>" e.g. `bosh2 -e IBMCloudPrivate -d /data/CloudFoundry/cf-deploy-poc.yml ssh cc_core/0` On the bosh container, data is in /var/vcap.
 Most calls will require running as root, so use `sudo <command>` or become root with `sudo su -`.